Augmenta-tech/Augmenta-scanner/README.md

          - Choose horizontal or vertical scan
          - Mapping option of the scan shift (between 0-1)
          - Controle with the mouse the slider to move the scan bar as you want
+         - Sync the movement of the scanner with your Ableton Master tempo (option between 1, 2 and 4 bar)

 - Preview window automatically adjusts according to scene size